CloudLabs-MOC/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_01_Lab1_Ex01_Explore_Defender_XDR.md

 1. In the *Apply Exchange Online Protection* page, select **Specific recipients** and under **Groups** start writing **Sg-IT-<inject key="DeploymentID" enableCopy="false"/>**, select it, and then select **Next**.
 Notice that this configuration applies policies for anti-spam, outbound spam filters, anti-malware, and anti-phishing.

-   >**Note**: If a group is already selected, make sure it is **Sg-IT-<inject key="DeploymentID" enableCopy="false"/>**.
-If it is not, remove the selected group and add the correct one.
+   >**Note**: If a group is already selected, ensure it is **Sg-IT-<inject key="DeploymentID" enableCopy="false"/>**.
+If not, remove the selected group and add the correct one.

 1. In the *Apply protection to* page, apply the same configuration as the previous step and select **Next**.
-Notice that this configuration applies policies for anti-phishing, Safe Attachments, and Safe Links.
+Notice that this configuration applies policies for **anti-phishing, Safe Attachments, and Safe Links.**

 1. In the *Impersonation protection* page, select **Next** for next all steps i.e. (4x times) to continue.